-- e) Four copies of the Legal Description based on the Reference Plan, including but not limited to, easements, reserves and daylighting. - f) Four copies of the proposed final plan for future registration (65M-Plan) complete with all the pertinent information as required by the registry office.
-The plan shall show all required lots, blocks, and easements. - g) Three copies of the accepted engineering drawings. - h) A detailed cost estimate of all services to be constructed.
+- 1. Reference Plan. - 2.
+Legal Description based on the Reference Plan, including but not limited to, easements, reserves and daylighting. - 3.
+Proposed final plan for future registration (65M-Plan) complete with all the pertinent information as required by the registry office.
+The plan shall show all required lots, blocks, and easements. - 4.
+Accepted engineering drawings. - d) A detailed cost estimate of all services to be constructed.
 This estimate will form the basis for calculation of security to be posted for this development.
 It shall include: - 1.
 Detailed cost of services; - 2.
 Cost of underground electrical distribution and street lighting; - 3.
 All miscellaneous expenditures; - 4.
-Allowances for contingencies, engineering, and HST. - i) Proposed timetable for construction of services reflecting phasing. - j) Proposed landscaping plans where necessary or required.
+Allowances for contingencies, engineering, and HST. - e) Proposed timetable for construction of services reflecting phasing. - f) Proposed landscaping plans where necessary or required.